cds-snc/digital-canada-ca/CONTRIBUTING.md

 Circle-ci will automatically build, test, and deploy anything that is pushed to the `production` branch.

+## Pull Requests
+To make a change, first create a branch from `master` and create a Pull Request on Github.
+In the Pull Request, please cite any issues your change addresses, or provide a brief description of the change.

+When complete, tag a member of the web team who should review and merge your PR.

 Once a PR has been reviewed and approved, publishers should merge changes into `master`, and then when ready to deploy, merge `master` into `production` and push.